jonwang22/ecommerce_docker_deployment/README.md

 The script I used to install Jenkins can be [found here](https://github.com/jonwang22/ecommerce_docker_deployment/blob/main/Scripts/install_jenkins.sh).

-#### <ins>Docker & Terraform Setup</ins>
+#### <ins>Docker & Terraform (DT) Setup</ins>

-For our Docker_Terraform instance, we're using a t3.medium since we'll be building images with docker and using terraform to create our infrastructure in our AWS account.
+For our Docker_Terraform(DT) instance, we're using a t3.medium since we'll be building images with docker and using terraform to create our infrastructure in our AWS account.
 We need to install Java17, Terraform, Docker, and AWS CLI (This can be optional).

 The script I used to install all the tools mentioned before can be [found here](https://github.com/jonwang22/ecommerce_docker_deployment/blob/main/Scripts/install_docker_terraform.sh).